Each Generation Must Prove Itself

 The cultural context is Navajo.
 Chee renders his life story and he comments on each child he has propagated.
-The one advantage he possesses in point of view on his long life is that he is at the conclusion of it.
+The one advantage he possesses in point of view on his long life is that he is at its conclusion.
 He now has distance from his own words and behavior as they were earlier in his life.
-Furthermore, he has distance from each person he has brought into the world, because each offspring is fully mature, and instilled with reason and guidance from ancestors.
-At the point where this thought pops up, he is fully releasing his offspring to their own power and fate.
-His children have always certainly had their own power and fate, but he has continued to protect them even into adulthood, and then we see him loosen that tie and undo it.
-The separating from his children, and from himself in earlier times, is naturally occurring.
+Furthermore, he has distance from each person he has brought into the world, because each offspring is fully mature, and instilled with reason and guidance from their ancestors.
+At the point where this thought pops up, he is fully releasing his offspring to their power and fate.
+His children have always certainly had power and fate, but he has continued to protect them even into adulthood, and then we see him loosen that tie and undo it.
+The separation from his children, and from himself in earlier times, is naturally occurring.

 On the surface, what he thinks seems obvious.
 “Each generation must prove itself….”